emily-daitch/reactPhpBlogTemplate/README.md

+**NOTE**: Please use the "live" branch.
+It has changes that make the site responsive for mobile.
+They will be integrated into the main branch soon.

 Hello.
 This is a blog website template built with PHP and React.
 I will explain how to use XAMPP to develop changes locally.

 # Setting up for local development